lagun4/smagotcha.net/index.md

 Rigo      - Germany <br>
 *sound design*

-We want to send a focussed message so we keep our project free of advertisement.
+This project is free of advertisement.
 We all work voluntary and still rely on money to pay things such as the website, the app development and travel costs.
 If you want to support us with a donation you would be highly appreciated.

 [Donate](/MakeDonation)